Maadi: History

-Maadi today stands on the site of a town that has turned out to be a significant predynastic, Ancient Egyptian archaeological site, founded ca. 3500 B.C.
+Maadi today stands on the site of a town that has turned out to be a significant predynastic, Ancient Egyptian archaeological site that includes artifacts from the Maadi-Buto culture, founded ca. 3500 B.C.
 Building activity in the area has destroyed some archaeologically sensitive places.

 In Middle Ages the area of Maadi became a Coptic monastic region comprising Deir at-Tin (دير الطين, ⲡⲓⲙⲟⲛⲁⲥⲧⲉⲣⲓⲟⲛ ⲙ̀ⲡⲓⲟⲙⲓ) and Deir al-Adawiya (دير العدوية, ϯⲕⲁⲗⲁⲃⲏ).

 Maadi traces its modern history to 1904, when the railway between Cairo to the north and Helwan to the south was built.
 This, in combination with land speculation by the Mosseri cousins and city planning by Alexander Adams, gave rise to a new town.
 Construction was originally limited to the area adjacent to the railway, but eventually spread west to the Nile.
 Also, a large British army camp was built east of the railway.

-The town planning was done in 1905 by a Canadian retired officer Captain Alexander J. Adams.
-His vision led to the wide boulevards and large villas still seen in Maadi today.
+The town planning was done in 1905 by a Canadian retired officer, Captain Alexander J. Adams.
+His vision led to the wide streets and large villas still seen in Maadi today.
 There were very strict rules associated with residential development in Maadi with regards to the size of houses, how much of the property could be occupied by the house and how much had to be left for the garden, and the size of the sidewalks.
 Even window shutters had prescribed colours.
 Other regulations included wireless radio noise control after 22:00 and fines for not maintaining gardens properly.

 The world's first solar thermal power station was built in Maadi.

 An example of British colonial life in Maadi may be found in The house at Maadi, a short story by Gerald Bullett from his collection The street of the eye (1923).

 Second World War

-During the period between 1940 and 1946, Maadi had an important role in the Military history of New Zealand during World War II.
+During the period between 1940 and 1945, Maadi had an important role in the Military of New Zealand during World War II.

 The Divisional Cavalry Regiment disembarked on 14 February 1940 and entrained for the New Zealand base camp at Maadi.
 In total around 76,000 members of the 2nd New Zealand Expeditionary Force trained at a camp near Maadi at the base of the desert slopes of Wadi Degla and Tel al-Maadi.
 During that time this area belonged to the Delta Land Company which created Maadi in 1907.
 The rocky plateau was leased to the New Zealand Military Forces, and for the next six years it became the central depot and training area for 2 NZEF in the Middle East.

 A British Army interrogation centre was also located in Maadi.
 In July 1942, at the height of the Western Desert Campaign, two German spies revealed under questioning that they had been using a copy of Daphne du Maurier's Rebecca, found among their possessions, as a codebook for secret, coded radio transmissions.
 Their equipment, stored on a houseboat on the River Nile, had been examined by a young signals officer from the Egyptian Army, future President of Egypt Anwar Sadat.